-Perhaps you are very tempted to experience the largest animal migration in the world, but not sure where to start, so here is everything you need to know about the Great Wildebeest Migration.
+Perhaps you are very tempted to experience the largest animal migration in the world, but not sure where to start?
+Here is everything you need to know about the Great Wildebeest Migration.

 Photo credit Will Fortescue

-For an entirely different perspective of the migration, why not book a sunrise flight with Governors’ Balloon Safaris?
-The adventure begins just before dawn, from the launch site at Little Governors’ Camp.
+For an entirely different perspective of the migration, why not book a sunrise hot air balloon safari?
+The adventure begins just before dawn, from a launch site behind Little Governors’ Camp.
 Enjoy the sight of the inflating balloons against the night sky before gently taking off, just as the sun comes up.
 From here, you will have a bird’s eye view of all the wildebeest action below on the Mara plains, before landing for a delicious breakfast complete with bubbles!

-If you are travelling with your little ones, find somewhere that is clearly family-focused in terms of accommodation options and other child-friendly activities, besides game driving.
-Governors’ Camp is perched on the banks of the Mara River and offers specially designed Family Tent units which are perfect for keeping you all together under one canvas roof.
-At the start of 2020, we launched the Governors’ Mongoose Club which is designed to keep our younger guests happily entertained whilst on safari with us, providing them with lifetime memories.
+If you are travelling with your little ones, find somewhere that is clearly family-focused in terms of accommodation and meal options, as well as other child-friendly activities besides game driving.
+Governors’ Camp is perched on the banks of the Mara River and offers specially designed Family Tent units which are perfect for keeping you all together under one (canvas) roof.
+Our much-loved Mongoose Club is designed to keep younger guests happily entertained whilst on safari with us, providing them with lifetime memories.

 Kids absolutely love Governors’ Camp – Photo credit Will Fortescue

-Honeymooners and couples might consider Little Governors’ Camp which looks onto a central marsh area and welcomes a high number of repeat guests, or Il Moran, also located on a picturesque bend in the Mara River, accepts children of eight years and over.
-These two properties are located within the same stretch of riverine forest as Governors’ Camp, sharing the same exceptional wildlife location and the perfect base from which to witness the Great Migration.
+Honeymooners and couples might consider Little Governors’ Camp which looks onto a central marsh area and welcomes a high number of repeat guests.
+Il Moran, located on the picturesque banks of the Mara River, is our luxury offering and only accepts children of eight years and over.

-Our Mara camps offer up to three game drives per day (included in your nightly rate) and it is only a 25 minute drive to get to the main crossing points (if you’re keen as a bean!), or 45 minutes if you are happy to meander your way over, taking time to enjoy other wildlife sightings along the way.
+Governors’ camps offer up to three game drives per day (included in your nightly rate) and it is only a 25 minute drive to get to the main crossing points if you head there directly, or 45 minutes if you are happy to meander your way over at a slower pace, taking time to enjoy other wildlife sightings along the way.

-Take note; July and August are the coolest months of the year in Kenya, and temperatures can sometimes dip beyond 10 degrees.
+Take note; July and August are the coolest months of the year in Kenya and temperatures can sometimes dip beyond 10 degrees.
 Having said that, this is also our driest time of year, so it’s best to pack wisely.
-Your morning game drives and early evenings can be on the chilly side – therefore lots of ‘layers’ is the secret to success here.
+Your morning game drives and early evenings can be on the chilly side – therefore lots of layers are the secret to success here.

 How can I plan to see the migration?

-Governors’ Aviation flies to the Mara daily from Wilson, Nairobi
+Governors’ Aviation flies to the Mara and Laikipia daily from Wilson, Nairobi

-The Governors’ Camp Collection comprises seven award winning luxury safari camps and lodges.
-We are in the heart of the best wildlife viewing areas of Kenya and Rwanda, set in some of East Africa’s most spectacular scenery.
+The Governors’ Camp Collection comprises six award winning luxury safari camps and lodges.
+We are in the heart of the best wildlife viewing areas of Kenya, set amongst some of East Africa’s most spectacular scenery.

 By Jessica Savage, Governors’ Camp Collection.